When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 Below are names and descriptions of each of my parts.
 On average an adult has between ten and twenty-two parts.

-Each of my parts have names that I have selected.
+Each of my parts have names that I have selected during my therapeutic journey.

 Naming parts helps communication between parts and the Self.